aimicrocot/Scenarios-Extension/README.md

 1. Click the Puzzle button (where the Character Definition is)

-2. Enter the scenario text and click the Add Scenario button
+2. Enter the scenario text and click the Add button

 3. Click the Arrow button at the top right to send the scenario text as a prompt to the default Scenario window (!)